The Whole Ten Yards: Box office

 Unlike the first film, which was a commercial success, The Whole Ten Yards was a box office bomb, bringing in only $16.3 million in North America and $9.8 million internationally.
 With a worldwide total of $26.2 million, less than a quarter the gross of the original, the film did not recoup its $40 million budget.

 Critical response

+Compared to its predecessor, the sequel was widely panned by critics and audiences.
+Metacritic, which uses a weighted average, assigned the a score of 24 out of 100, based on 27 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

-In Matthew Perry's memoir Friends, Lovers, and the Big Terrible Thing, the actor stated that this film's disappointing reception drastically curtailed his film career writing, "That was the moment Hollywood decided to no longer invite Mr. Perry to be in movies”.
+In Matthew Perry's memoir Friends, Lovers, and the Big Terrible Thing, the actor stated that this film's disappointing reception drastically curtailed his film career, writing: "That was the moment Hollywood decided to no longer invite Mr. Perry to be in movies”.
 He sought more dramatic roles afterward.